kshinoz98/Engineering_4_Notebook/README.md

 ### Reflection

 I have always wondered how to record data on a pico, as nerdy as that sounds.
-It's actually pretty straightforward
+It's actually pretty straightforward, but REMEMBER WHICH FLASHES INDICATE WHICH MODE.
+I had a really hard time switching between the two modes because I didn't really know which one was code mode and which one was data mode.
+The boot.py file is [here](https://github.com/kshinoz98/Engineering_4_Notebook/blob/main/boot.py) for future reference, but I needed to copy this onto the pico.
+The [with() command](https://www.geeksforgeeks.org/with-statement-in-python/) is cool, and I want to use this in the future.
+Also, my board kept wiping itself, but I never found out what caused that.

 &nbsp;